carpentries/workshop-template/_extras/customization.md

 For lesson pilot workshops, you should uncomment the following three fields in `_config.yml`:

-* `lesson_site` - the URL of the lesson pages that will be taught at the workshop.
+* `pilot_lesson_site` - the URL of the lesson pages that will be taught at the workshop.
 * `pilot_pre_survey` - the URL of the pre-workshop survey you have prepared for the pilot workshop.
 (The standard Carpentries pre- and post-workshop surveys should not be used for pilot workshops.)
 * `pilot_post_survey` - the URL of the post-workshop survey you have prepared for the pilot workshop.